Solusive2/CSCI/ReadMe.md

 ## **References/Resources:**

-From tutorial by Miguel Grinberg:
+From a tutorial by Miguel Grinberg:
 	https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world